-Find out if the company has their own fleet of transport.
-Whilst some providers have their own fleet of aircraft and road vehicles, others use established industrial and commercial lines – the latter meaning that your deliveries may be subject to third party staff strikes, national issues and bankruptcy.
+Find out if the company has its own fleet of transport.
+Whilst some providers have their own fleet of aircraft and road vehicles, others use established industrial and commercial lines – the latter meaning that your deliveries may be subject to third-party staff strikes, national issues, and bankruptcy.

 Ask if the company already has customers with similar businesses to yours.
-Problems can arise if the company has never handled your particular genre of product before and, therefore, does not have experience of the particular issues and pitfalls related to the shipping of your goods.
+Problems can arise if the company has never handled your particular genre of products before and, therefore, does not have experience with the particular issues and pitfalls related to the shipping of your goods.